LoyaltyOps War Games

 Who should be involved in War Games?

-War Games is designed for the full team responsible for planning and executing together — executive leadership, functional leaders, and the cross-functional contributors who own the work.
+War Games is designed for the full team responsible for planning and executing together, including executive leadership, functional leaders, and the cross-functional contributors who own the work.
 Leadership defines the objective and makes the final decision.
 Planning participants develop the options independently.
 The facilitator protects the process and keeps the group moving with discipline and focus.
 The specific group is scoped in the Discovery Call based on the organization's situation.

 How is War Games different from a regular planning session or offsite?